ClaireRuysschaert/P11_GUDLFT/README.md

     * [Flask](https://flask.palletsprojects.com/en/1.1.x/)

-        Whereas Django does a lot of things for us out of the box, Flask allows us to add only what we need
+        Whereas Django does a lot of things for us out of the box, Flask allows us to add only what we need.
+        Install using <code> pip install flask <code>

     * [Virtual environment](https://virtualenv.pypa.io/en/stable/installation.html)

         This ensures you'll be able to install the correct packages without interfering with Python on your machine.

         Before you begin, please ensure you have this installed globally.
+Install using <code> pip install virtualenv <code>

 3. Installation